Music: A Synthesis of Prenatal Stimuli

 In the prenatal state, there is a recurring struggle to utilize hormonal and biological elements to balance and harmonize our environment.
 In that state, our responses mostly result from automatic, innate processes.
 After birth, however, we are thrust into a world wherein the struggle continues but in a different way.
 Now it is up to us to deal with the elements of our environment actively and consciously, and we are not always successful in transforming discord into harmony.
 When we are successful in doing so, we feel fulfilled and buoyed up; when we fail, we feel empty and frustrated.

-Music involves a succession of abstract events, expressed in a language learned before birth.
+Music involves a succession of abstract events, expressed in a language learned while in the fetal state.
 These events involve an exploration of disharmony and discord, which are then resolved harmoniously.
-The events in music are analogous to events encountered after birth, but now, success in resolving disharmony and discord is ingeniously built-in by the composer.
+The events in music are analogous to events encountered after birth, but now, success in resolving disharmony and discord is ingeniously built in by the composer.
 When we follow the events in music with our minds, we experience a taste of the joy that would be ours were we to apply our creative intelligence to harmoniously resolve the discordant events in our lives to the degree displayed in the music.

 1Hooker, D., The Research Publications of the Association for Research in Nervous and Mental Diseases, 19, 237 (1939).